-1.1 Brief history
+1.1 Brief history:

-The Government of India introduced Mid Day Meal Programme as a centrally Sponsored Scheme and along with the rest of the country it was launched in Nagaland on the 15th of August 1995, primarily to protect the nutritional as well as the educational rights of the children and also with the following objectives.
+Mid Day Meal Scheme, a Centrally Sponsored Scheme (CSS) introduced by the GOI was launched in Nagaland along with the rest of the country on 15th August 1995 with the primary aim to protect the nutritional as well as the educational rights of the children.
+The principal objectives of the scheme are as follows:

-- To enhance the enrollment, retention and attendance of students while simultaneously improving their nutritional levels. - To encourage children from disadvantaged background to attend school regularly and help them to concentrate in school activities.
+- i.
+To enhance the enrolment, retention, and attendance and thereby simultaneously improve nutritional levels among children. - ii.
+To encourage students from disadvantaged background to attend school regularly and help them to concentrate in school activities.